Devontae Booker Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- In his single career matchup against the Bears, Booker put up zero rushing yards, 30.5 fewer yards than his over/under in Sunday's game.
+- Against the Bears, Booker's zero rushing yards in his one career matchup are 30.5 fewer than his over/under in Sunday's game.

 - Booker did not have a touchdown run in that game against the Bears.